 , Willie Rainge.
 In addition, Paula Gray — a mildly intellectually disabled 17-year-old — was brought in for questioning.

 On May 16, after being held without legal counsel for two days by Cook County Sheriff’s officers and prosecutors, Gray confessed to the grand jury that she held a disposable cigarette lighter burning while Adams, Rainge, Jimerson, and Williams raped Schmal seven times.
 She also stated that she saw Williams shoot both victims with a .38-caliber pistol.

 A month later, on June 19, Gray recanted her story at a preliminary hearing, claiming that she had been drugged and that the police walked her around the crime scene and told her what to say.
 Since Jimerson was only implicated by Gray’s recanted testimony, the charges against him were dismissed.
 However, Gray herself was charged with murder and perjury and brought to trial jointly with the three remaining male defendants — Adams, Rainge, and Williams.

 Prosecutors then made a deal with Gray under which she would be released in exchange for testifying against Williams and Rainge at their retrial.
 As part of the deal, Gray also agreed to testify against Jimerson, who was then charged, convicted, and sentenced to death in 1985.
-Two years later, on the basis of Gray’s testimony and that of a jailhouse informant, Williams and Rainge were convicted a second time.
+Two years later, Williams and Rainge were convicted a second time.
 Williams again was sentenced to death, and Rainge to life.

 — Center on Wrongful Convictions